Bobbi Silten, Managing Director

 Georgina.Eckert@sharedvalue.org | +1 617.502.6129

-Prior to her role with the Shared Value Initiative, Georgie was a writer at Institutional Investor magazine in New York, where she largely covered political, economic, and financial developments across emerging markets as well as trends in impact investing.
-She also created extensive databases for the world’s largest hedge funds and fund of funds.
-Through conversations with the industry’s leading executives, she learned firsthand how the global financial community can mobilize capital and allocate investments to effect social change and drive economic development worldwide.
+Prior to her role with the SVI, Georgie was a writer at Institutional Investor magazine in New York, where she largely covered political, economic, and financial developments across emerging markets as well as trends in impact investing.
+She created databases for the world’s largest hedge funds and fund of funds.
+Through conversations with the industry’s leading executives, she learned firsthand how the global financial community can mobilize capital and allocate investments to drive economic development and societal change worldwide.

-Georgie has a BA in Global Studies (concentration in international economic policy) and Economics at Colby College.
+Georgie has a BA in Global Studies (concentration in international economic policy) and Economics from Colby College.